 If you’re ever traveling between Charlotte and Greensboro and looking for something different for lunch, may I suggest the Florence Wine and Beer Garden in Mooresville?
-Not far off of Routes I-85 and I-77, Florence Wine and Beer Garden is a pretty unique offering for a meal and worth the detour off the highway.
+Not far off of Routes I-85 and I-77, Florence Wine and Beer Garden is a pretty unique offering for a lazy meal and totally worth the detour off the highway.
 Here’s what to expect when you visit!

 Florence Wine and Beer Garden, Mooresville – Location, Interior